ory/sdk/clients/kratos/java/docs/AdminApi.md

 Delete an Identity

 Calling this endpoint irrecoverably and permanently deletes the identity given its ID.
 This action can not be undone.
 This endpoint returns 204 when the identity was deleted or when the identity was not found, in which case it is assumed that is has been deleted already.
-Learn how identities work in [ORY Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos&#39; User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```java